Klingebeil/homepage/wiki/Artificial Intelligence/00_ciritcal_ai_reading_list.md

 title: Critical AI Reading List
 first-commit: 2021-01-11
 ---
-# A Critical Reading List
+# A Critical AI Reading List
 {:.no_toc}

 1. this unordered seed list will be replaced by toc as unordered list